Lee Wilson and Mirabelle Wouters co-founded Branch Nebula in 1999, and co-created all the company’s

 In 2016 the Helpmann Award winning Snake Sessions premiered in Nowra in regional NSW, and toured to Artlands Regional Arts Australia Conference & Festival in Dubbo.
-Snake Sessions had a six city regional tour in 2017, in skateparks presented by Mandurah Performing Arts Centre, Performance Art Development
+In 2017 Snake Sessions’ six city regional tour of skateparks was presented by Mandurah Performing Arts Centre; by Performance Art Development

 In 2016 Branch Nebula curated Swarm for Campbelltown Art Centre’s live art program, and developed a large-scale event Foodfight: The Battle for Food Security with artist Diego Bonetto for the Museum of Contemporary Art and Liverpool City Council.

 In 2015 the company premiered Artwork, commissioned by Carriageworks, working with unrehearsed nonperformers

-Concrete And Bone Sessions was commissioned by Sydney Festival 2013, and toured to the Santiago A Mil festival in Chile in 2014.
+Concrete and Bone Sessions was commissioned by Sydney Festival 2013, and toured to the Santiago A Mil festival in Chile in 2014.

 The Helpmann and Green Room Award winning Whelping Box premiered at Performance Space’s SEXES festival at Carriageworks in 2012, toured to Arts House in Melbourne in 2013, and Brisbane 2014.

 In 2013 Branch Nebula created s.l.o.a.p. (space left over after planning) working with local professional street-style artists, an international co-production with the Kiasma Museum in Helsinki Finland for the Urb Festival, later adapted for Freespace presented by West Kowloon Cultural District Authority, Hong Kong, in 2014.

 LEE WILSON – Co-founder Branch Nebula & Co-Artistic Director